 “What you don’t have, can’t leak!”

 These are the words of Mr Trevor Kletz, ICI and LU.
-He has published some books which you can find on the internet or in your library.

 The inherent safety structure consists of three parts: